lygasch/azure-sdk-for-net/src/ResourceManagement/DataFactory/DataFactoryManagement/DataFactoryManagementChangelog.md

+### Feature Additions
+* New Activity type: AzureMLBatchExecutionActivity.
+    * Supports all configuration options for an Azure Machine Learning model.
+* Add Recursive property to BlobSource and FileSystemSource.

 ## Version 2.0.1
 _Release date: 2015.08.01_

 ### Bug Fixes
 * Do not throw on errors during deserialization of service responses.